-After the Saint Patrick's Day Parade there is usually a Peace Parade sponsored by Veterans for Peace.
+In addition to the Saint Patrick's Day Parade, there are several y other events worth attending, like The Peace Parade sponsored by Veterans for Peace.
+Most Irish pubs in Boston also offer plenty of specials on this day.
 Don't forget to try some corned beef with cabbage and grab an Irish breakfast!